open-design-kit/opendesignkit/wiki/Personas.md

 -  This can be done asynchronously, by a voice call or a video call.
 Whenever possible, try to have a video conference call - with all participants showing their faces.
 This will allow everyone to feel as if they are in the same space and working on a project together.
 Sharing your face also provides participants a chance to read your body language and gives you tools and cues to read the room.
 -  Invite participants to join a chat channel
--   Have notetaking document open for collaborative editing - it might be useful to have the questions from the [markdown template](this markdown one](https://github.com/bocoup/workshop-training-design/blob/master/handouts/persona-template.md) pre-written into the document in fill - in - the - blank style
+-   Have notetaking document open for collaborative editing - it might be useful to have the questions from [this markdown one](https://github.com/bocoup/workshop-training-design/blob/master/handouts/persona-template.md) pre-written into the document in fill - in - the - blank style
 -   Link participants to the document via chat

 _Activity_ <br>

 1. **Overview:** A persona is a character who is respresentative of the needs, thoughts and goals of the target user.
 Think of a persona as your typical or ideal user - who do you see using your app?
 It helps prevent you from generalizing all users into one bucket - thinking that everyone has the same needs and goals.
 It also prevents you from falling into the pattern of thinking that you are going to experience the application the same way that other users will.
 Each person comes from a different background.
 Personas are designed to help you to empathize with individuals who might use the app, so think of them more as a bio that you might see on a dating website than a job description.

-2. **Goal:** Using your interview notes, create 1 - 2 personas to represent your core users.
+2. **Goal:** Personas are designed using data that you acquired through your interviews.
+Using your interview notes, create 1 - 2 personas to represent your core users.
 Each should have a slightly different story and use case.

 3. **Vital Stats:** Start by writing down a description for each persona.
 While [this template](https://github.com/bocoup/workshop-training-design/blob/master/handouts/persona-worksheet.png) or [this markdown one](https://github.com/bocoup/workshop-training-design/blob/master/handouts/persona-template.md) might be a useful tool to help you, a persona should generally include:
   - Name